whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-deploy-existing-app.md

-<properties
+---
-   pageTitle="Deploy an existing executable to Azure Service Fabric | Microsoft Azure" description="Walkthrough on how to package an existing application as a guest executable, so it can be deployed on an Azure Service Fabric cluster" services="service-fabric" documentationCenter=".net" authors="msfussell" manager="timlt" editor=""/>
+title: Deploy an existing executable to Azure Service Fabric | Microsoft Docs
+description: Walkthrough on how to package an existing application as a guest executable, so it can be deployed on an Azure Service Fabric cluster

-<tags
-   ms.service="service-fabric"
-   ms.devlang="dotnet"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="na"
-   ms.date="09/22/2016"
-   ms.author="msfussell;mikhegn"/>
+services: service-fabric
+documentationcenter: .net
+author: msfussell
+manager: timlt
+editor: ''

+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: na
+ms.date: 09/22/2016
+ms.author: msfussell;mikhegn

+---
 # Deploy a guest executable to Service Fabric
 You can run any type of application, such as node.js, Java, or native applications in Azure Service Fabric.
 Service Fabric refers to these types of applications as guest executables.
 Guest executables are treated by Service Fabric like stateless services.
 As a result, they are placed on nodes in a cluster, based on availability and other metrics.
 This article describes how to package and deploy a guest executable to a Service Fabric cluster, using Visual Studio or a command-line utility.

 In this article, we cover the steps to package a guest executable and deploy it to Service Fabric.

 ## Benefits of running a guest executable in Service Fabric
 There are several advantages that come with running a guest executable in a Service Fabric cluster:

-- High availability.
+* High availability.
 Applications that run in Service Fabric are mode highly available.
 Service Fabric ensures that instances of an application are running.
-- Health monitoring.
+* Health monitoring.
 Service Fabric health monitoring detects if an application is running and provides diagnostics information if there is a failure.
-- Application lifecycle management.
+* Application lifecycle management.
 Besides providing upgrades with no downtime, Service Fabric provides automatic rollback to the previous version if there is a bad health event reported during an upgrade.
-- Density.
+* Density.
 You can run multiple applications in a cluster, which eliminates the need for each application to run on its own hardware.

 ## Overview of application and service manifest files
 As part of deploying a guest executable, it is useful to understand the Service Fabric packaging and deployment model as described [application model](service-fabric-application-model.md).
 The Service Fabric packaging model relies on two XML files: the application and service manifests.
 The schema definition for the ApplicationManifest.xml and ServiceManifest.xml files is installed with the Service Fabric SDK into *C:\Program Files\Microsoft SDKs\Service Fabric\schemas\ServiceFabricServiceModel.xsd*.

 * **Application manifest**
   The application manifest is used to describe the application.
 It lists the services that compose it and other parameters that are used to define how the one or more services should be deployed, such as the number of instances.

   In the Service Fabric an application is a unit of deployment and upgrade.
 An application can be upgraded as a single unit where potential failures and potential rollbacks are managed.
 Service Fabric guarantees that the upgrade process is either successful, or, if the upgrade fails, does not leave the application in an unknown/unstable state.
 * **Service manifest**
   The service manifest describes the components of a service.
 It includes data, such as the name and type of service, and its code, configuration, and Data.
 The service manifest also includes some additional parameters that can be used to configure the service once it is deployed.

 ## Application package file structure
 To deploy an application to Service Fabric, the application needs to follow a predefined directory structure.
 The following example of that structure.